 Most of what you post online is public and can be seen by anyone, anywhere, and at any time.
 Keep in mind that during a divorce, officers of the law turn to social media accounts to look for evidence.

-If you’re going through a divorce contact the experienced attorneys with Bratton Razo & Lord to discuss ways to avoid social media mistakes.
+If you’re going through a divorce contact the experienced attorneys with Bratton & Razo to discuss ways to avoid social media mistakes.
 Connect with us for a free consultation.